simondlevy/MSPPG/README.md

 In your favorite Python environment, run the command:

-   msppg.py -i msp-example.json -p msp
+   msppg.py -i mavlink-example.json -p mavlink

 Then connect your MAVLink FC (I used Pixhawk with Mission Planner firmware), make sure you have numpy installed, go to the output/python directory and do